jamesjnadeau/addisoncountyfielddays/content/exhibits/Goat_Show.md

 1. Entry fee - $2.00 per class.
 2. Mail entries to: Janelle Ashley, 33 North Main Street, Whiting, VT 05778, Tel.
 989-9528.
-3. Entries must be returned by Friday, July 26, 2024.
+3. Entries must be returned by Friday, July 26, {year}.
 Enter each class online at https://sites.google.com/view/acffdgoatshow/home
 4. Exhibitors must provide their own feed and bedding.
    Sawdust & straw is provided.
    All animals must arrive on the grounds and be checked for health, registration and class